 Several possible explanations for differences between REDUCE-IT's conclusions and those of previous studies have been posited, including use of an EPA-only formulation.
-Docosahexaenoic acid (DHA), another common component of omega-3 preparations, has been found to increase LDL-C levels when used alone or in combination with EPA.63.
-Other possible reasons include a higher daily dose than previously studied, and the possibility of metabolic effects of EPA other than triglyceride-lowering alone.9 Indeed, patients in the REDUCE-IT trial had baseline elevations in triglyceride levels, but subgroup analyses suggested that the effect of icosapent ethyl may be similar across triglyceride categories.
+Docosahexaenoic acid (DHA), another common component of omega-3 preparations, has been found to increase LDL-C levels when used alone or in combination with EPA,76 although findings from a recent AHA science advisory indicate this is only the case in patients with very high triglycerides, and recommend prescription forms of EPA+DHA and EPA alone for triglyceride reduction.46 Other possible reasons include a higher daily dose than previously studied, and the possibility of metabolic effects of EPA other than triglyceride-lowering alone.9 Indeed, patients in the REDUCE-IT trial had baseline elevations in triglyceride levels, but subgroup analyses suggested that the effect of icosapent ethyl may be similar across triglyceride categories.

-It is worth noting that reductions in cardiovascular events of approximately 20% were observed in a prior EPA-only trial (JELIS), which randomized approximately 19,000 Japanese patients to 1.8 g of EPA in addition to statin therapy versus statins alone over a mean of 4.6 years of followup.64 However, the JELIS trial was open-label and showed no reductions in cardiovascular death, so its relevance to the results of REDUCE-IT is unclear.
-The JELIS trial was also conducted in a Japanese population with a much higher baseline consumption of fish than is typically seen in the US; very few patients in REDUCE-IT were from the Asia-Pacific region making comparisons across trials difficult.6^{5,66}
+It is worth noting that reductions in cardiovascular events of approximately 20% were observed in a prior EPA-only trial (JELIS), which randomized approximately 19,000 Japanese patients to 1.8 g of EPA in addition to statin therapy versus statins alone over a mean of 4.6 years of followup.29 However, the JELIS trial was open-label and showed no reductions in cardiovascular death, so its relevance to the results of REDUCE-IT is unclear.
+The JELIS trial was also conducted in a Japanese population with a much higher baseline consumption of fish than is typically seen in the US; very few patients in REDUCE-IT were from the Asia-Pacific region making comparisons across trials difficult.^{30,31}